-The assumption an atelic usage of a inherently telic form is wrong finds its origins in what is called the classical model of categorization, which (usually implicitly) assumes that categories are fixed subject-external entities with well-defined boundaries and no ambiguity.
+The original criticism was built on the assumption that there is something fundamentally wrong with the idea that a telic grammatical category (completive) could be used in an atelic manner (intensive stative).
+I suggest that this perspective finds its origins in what is called the classical model of categorization, which (usually implicitly) assumes that categories are fixed subject-external entities with well-defined boundaries and no ambiguity.
 This model has been common in linguistics since Roman Jakobson put forward his model of phonological features in the 1930’s and then developed into componential analysis by linguistics like Eugene Nida (cf. 1979).
 It is a structuralist model that assumes that the real world realization of categories (in this case: states and completives) are solely defined on the basis of binary feature assignment and that any extended usages should be derived from these features.
 So if completives are +telic then all usages of completives should also be +telic.
 The problem is that human categorization, including what we find in language, does not function like this.

-To state it plainly in terms of the question of intensive state perfects and completive semantics, the idea of there being a contradiction in the stative (atelic) uses of a completive gram (telic in its central usage) is based upon the misguided structuralist assumption that meaning exists only as a result of the formal oppositions that exist in the language system, as described by Nida (1979) and more recently by Nida and Louw (1992).
+To state it plainly in terms of the previous discussion in parts one and two previously, the idea of there being a contradiction in the stative (atelic) uses of a completive gram (telic in its central usage) is based upon the misguided structuralist assumption that meaning exists only as a result of the formal oppositions that exist in the language system, as described by Nida (1979) and more recently by Nida and Louw (1992).

 In contrast to this approach, I take seriously the critique of classical categories put forward by proponents of prototype theory, which goes back to in assuming that the units we should compare across language are not features of a componential analysis (such as Jakobsonian distinctive features) but the semantic content of each gram, which may be thought of as focal points in conceptual space.
 Grams do not derive their meaning from the oppositions they enter into in a language, but rather have semantic content of their own which contributes to the formation of the conceptual system of the language (Bybee, Perkins, and Pagliuca’s (1994 45-6; see also Dahl 1985).
 Linguistics categories have their own inherent meaning independent of the linguistic system.